Low-code vs. No-code🔗

 In their idealized, puristic forms, low-code and no-code are located on the two extremes of a spectrum.
 But in reality, every low-code and no-code platform occupies a different spot along that spectrum.
 They share common points and differ on some others at the same time.
 Let’s dive in and have a look at the similarities and differences between the two approaches:

 3. Main similarities between low-code and no-code🔗

-- Filling in for developer skills: A recent survey conducted by Tonkean has found out that 24% of employees working at enterprises are not happy with the tech stack at their disposal.
-49% of the respondents in the same survey have complained about lack of access to IT/engineering.
-Low-code and no-code platforms help bridge this gap and reduce IT backlog by empowering frontline employees to develop tools that their jobs demand.
+A recent survey conducted by Tonkean has found out that 24 percent of employees working at enterprises are not happy with the tech stack at their disposal.
+49 percent of the respondents in the same survey have complained about the lack of access to IT/engineering.
+That's because professional developers are under serious workload, buried in thousands of lines of code.

 4. Major differences between low-code and no-code🔗

-- Functionality: Because of the cost and the skill level required to operate an LCAP, it tends to be a better fit for enterprises with the means to justify such an investment and personnel to operate it.
-LCAPs are also better at serving the needs of enterprises (wholesale digital transformation, elimination of shadow IT, deployment of complex workflows, integration with legacy systems).
+Because of the cost and the skill level required to operate an LCAP, it tends to be a better fit for enterprises with the means to justify such an investment and the personnel to handle it.
+LCAPs are also better at serving the needs of enterprises (wholesale digital transformation, data management, elimination of shadow IT, deployment of complex workflows, integration with legacy systems).

-However, the platform also enables users to embed code in, if need be.
-Thus, on the spectrum extending from no-code to low-code, Code2 is situated closer to the former while catering to a wider range of needs than platforms that are purely no-code.
+However, the platform also enables users to embed code in, if need be, letting them work with code or no-code as they see fit.
+Thus, on the spectrum extending from no-code to low-code, Code2 is situated closer to the former while catering to a broader range of needs than platforms that are purely no-code.
 To put it simply, it is the best of both worlds.